HippoLabs-UK/terraform-aws-metabase/README.md

 }
 ```

 ## Pre-requisites
-1. [Optional] Validated SSL certificate to enable HTTPS traffic
-2. [Required] Secrets Manager secret containing a secret key of `password` and the value to be used for the backend MySQL database.
+1. **[Required]** Create a key-value pair secret in AWS Secrets Manager.
+The key should be `password` and the value will be the master password to use for the Metabase backend database.
+The password must be of 8–41 characters long and can include any printable ASCII character except /, ', ", @, or a space.
+The secret name can be passed to the module using the `metabase_db_credentials_secret_name` variable.

+2. **[Optional]** Create and validate a public certificate in AWS Certificate Manager.
+The certificate ARN can then be passed to the Metabase module using the `ssl_certificate` variable.
+This will enable HTTPS traffic.

 <!-- BEGIN_TF_DOCS -->